wunderlicht/hello-docker/README.md

 ## Size Comparison
-The size of the final version (hello-docker:scratch-stripped) is actually only 0.5% of our naive stating point (hello-docker:golang).
+The size of the final version (hello-docker:scratch-stripped) is actually only 0.5% of our naive starting point (hello-docker:golang).

 | Artefact                     | FROM                            | Size (Bytes) | Size (MB) | Docker Size (MiB) |
 |------------------------------|---------------------------------|-------------:|----------:|------------------:|